nikitakosatka/fastapi-blog/README.md

 # fastapi-blog

 ## About
-Blog Backend for RESTfull Web Application
+Blog Backend for RESTful Web Application

 ## Used technologies
 - FastAPI